-Thawing of Cryopreserved Human Hepatocytes.
 On the day of the experiment, vials of human hepatocytes were taken out of the cryoconservator.
-The vials were submerged in a water bath (37°C) and gently shaken until the ice was almost completely thawed (1 to 2 minutes).
-The content of the vials was transferred into a falcon tube containing 50 ml of cryopreserved hepatocyte recovery medium, and the vial was rinsed with cryopreserved hepatocyte recovery medium (37°C).
-The falcon tube containing the hepatocytes was centrifuged for 10 minutes (21°C, 100g) (4-16KS; Sigma, Osterode am Harz, Germany).
+The vials were submerged in a water bath (37°C) and gently shaken until the ice was almost completely thawed (1-2 min).
+The content of the vials was transferred into a falcon tube containing 50 mL of cryopreserved hepatocyte recovery medium and the vial was rinsed with cryopreserved hepatocyte recovery medium (37°C).
+The falcon tube containing the hepatocytes was centrifuged for 10 min (21°C, 100 g) (4-16KS, Sigma, Osterode am Harz, Germany).
 The supernatant was removed, and the pellet of hepatocytes was gently loosened by tapping.
-Two milliliters per vial of William's medium E containing 2 mM of glutamine and 15 mM of HEPES (WGH) was added to the falcon tube.
-A 100-μl aliquot of the hepatocyte suspension was added to 100 μl trypan blue (0.4%), and cells were counted using a hemocytometer.
-Viability was determined based on trypan blue exclusion (always >84.4%).
+Two mL/vial of William's medium E, containing 2 mM of glutamine and 15 mM of HEPES (WGH) was added to the falcon tube.
+A 100 μ L aliquot of the hepatocyte suspension was added to 100 μ L trypan blue (0.4%), and cells were counted using a hemocytometer.
+Viability was determined based on trypan blue exclusion (always > 84.4%).
 The hepatocytes were diluted with WGH to the required concentration and were transferred into the wells of a 48-well plate.